Edward Vallance - A Radical History of Britain (2nd Hand Hardback)

 "An entertaining book written with a good eye for the colourful anecdote and a telling quote." - Goodreads Review.

-Roehampton University, Department of Humanities, Faculty Member.
-Studies Humanities, Gesture, and Popular Radicalism.
+Edward Vallance is based at Roehampton University, Department of Humanities (Faculty Member.
+Studies Humanities, Gesture, and Popular Radicalism).